Eviction notices from private landlords

 You can also be given a section 8 notice for other reasons, for example, antisocial behaviour.

-Your landlord can start court action when the notice period ends.
-The notice expires if your landlord does not start court action within a year of giving you the notice.
+Your landlord can start court action after the notice period ends.
+They have to give you a new notice if they do not start court action within a year from when they gave you a notice.

 Notice to quit

-A notice to quit is used to end some less common types of tenancy or occupancy agreement.
+A notice to quit is used to end some less common types of tenancy or occupancy agreements.

 It can only be used to end a rolling agreement.
 For example, a monthly or weekly agreement.